kwongtn/Bluecoins-ImportTool/README.md

 ## json file terminology
 - `jsonType` simply means the type of the json file, there are `simple` and `advanced`.
 For more details refer to the [bluecoins import guide](http://www.bluecoinsapp.com/import-guide/).
-- `outFile` *(optional)* describes the output file, which its members `filePath` signify the csv file path and `defaultAppend` determines if the default action is to append the existing file.
+- `outFile` *(optional)* describes the output file, which its members `filePath` signify the csv file path and `defaultAppend` determines if the default action is to append the existing file. `writeConfirm` determines if write confirmation has to be done.
 - `presetLists` is an array of objects consisting of `account type` and `category list`
 - `type` is the type of account/transaction.
 Can be any value, but recommended values are `Account`, `Expense`, `Income`.
 You must have at least one category and child for each type.
 - `cat` is the main category